Ang tagagawa ng Fiber Optic Temperature Sensor, Temperature Monitoring System, Propesyonal OEM/ODM Pabrika, Wholesaler, Supplier.customized.

 Ang Fiber Bragg Grating (FBG) sensor measures the temperature-dependent wavelength shift of a reflection grating inscribed in the fiber core.
 It is a quasi-distributed sensor — multiple FBGs at different wavelengths can be multiplexed along a single fiber, pagpapagana 10 sa 50+ discrete measurement points per fiber channel.

-Ang Gallium Arsenide (GAAS) semiconductor sensor measures the temperature-dependent shift of the optical absorption edge of a GaAs crystal chip at the fiber tip.
+Ang Gallium Arsenide (GaAs) semiconductor sensor measures the temperature-dependent shift of the optical absorption edge of a GaAs crystal chip at the fiber tip.
 Like the fluorescence sensor, it is a point sensor measuring temperature at a single location.
 It provides an alternative approach for power equipment monitoring applications.

 The following sections explain each technology in detail, beginning with the fluorescence-based sensor — the most important and widely used of the four.